appsocially/AppSocially-iOS-SDK/README.md

 * app :: Showing the app's details
 * sender :: Showing sender's details
 * receiver :: Showing receiver's details
-* message :: Returns the message added by the the sender for referral
+* message :: Returns the message added by the sender for referral
 * data :: Showing the data sent from the app by the app's user
 * url :: Returns URL of the generated landing page